 Columbia Lutheran Home is an average-sized non-profit nursing home located in Seattle, Washington.
-This nursing home was given a superb overall score of A, resulting in it being the number one rated nursing home in Seattle.
-You flat out can't do much better than this nursing home.
-As you can see below, this nursing home also performed just fine in our category grades.
-It would be hard to poke holes in this nursing home's profile.
+Featuring an overall rating of A-, this nursing home is ranked among the better nursing homes in Seattle, which features some very solid nursing homes.
+You simply can't do any better than this place.
+As you will see below, this nursing home performed just as well in our category grades.
+In fact, we gave it straight A's!

 Columbia Lutheran Home